sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatch/Assets/TripleMatch/Documentation/read_me.txt

  */
 // Marks the right margin of code *******************************************************************

 //--------------------------------------
 //  TODO: Before Submission
 //--------------------------------------
 * Update 100% of comments
 * Move all ‘usings’ to the // IMPORT section (some are a few lines below
 * Remove 100% of warnings and errors
 * Update diagram
 * replace 100% of art?
 Maybe not.
+* Change all model delegates to consistent form of OnGemAdded(), OnGemPositionUpdated(), OnGemRemoved...
+* remove pooling library or not?

 //--------------------------------------
 //  TODO: Theoretical future features / fixes